gethinode/hinode/content/en/blog/code-highlighting.md

 </div>
 ```

-## Highlight Partial
+## Highlight Shortcode

-Use the `highlight` partial to customize the layout of a specific code block.
+Use the `highlight` shortcode to customize the layout of a specific code block.

 {{< highlight go "linenos=table,hl_lines=8 15-17,linenostart=199" >}}
 // GetTitleFunc returns a func that can be used to transform a string to